kristoftajti/anchor_free_docs/docs/data/FCOS_code.md

 Includes the FCOShead, loss_evaluator, and the box_selector_test, which is only used when running inference.

-the **forward** call of the FCOSModule looks quite simple, predicts the incoming features from the backbone with the FCOSHead, where the features are a list of tensors, with tensors for each level we are predicting at.
+The **forward** call of the FCOSModule looks quite simple, predicts the incoming features from the backbone with the FCOSHead, where the features are a list of tensors, with tensors for each level we are predicting at.

 ````python
 def forward(self, images, features, targets=None):